sqlxpert/lights-off-aws/README.md

       <details>
         <summary>Why the ambiguity?</summary>
       "Find" log:
-      Any entry at the ERROR level is unexpected and requires attention.
+      All entries at the ERROR level are unexpected and require attention.
       "Do" log:
       The state of an AWS resource might change between the "Find" and "Do" steps; this sequence is fundamentally non-atomic.
 An operation might